 The final piece of a puzzle is a letter at its end.
 To understand it briefly, this is tacked on the CPU name and signifies a specific function.

 The standard processor will not have any letters at all;

-- “K” will mean that processor’s clock speed is higher than usual
+- “K” will mean that the processor’s clock speed is higher than usual

 - “G” indicates the in-built graphics processor (onboard GPU)

 - “T” shows shallow power consumption